zhijie-os/next-blog/posts/hello-world.md

 ---
 # Hello World!

-Greetings!
-You are now visiting my newly redesigned personal developer blog, which was built using NextJS.
-The previous version of this blog was created using the MERN stack.
-My goal for this blog is to share my experiences and knowledge as a programmer and computer science student through posts about various technical topics.
+Hello and welcome to my newly redesigned personal developer blog!
+It was built using NextJS, and I decided to switch from the MERN stack in order to improve SEO and get better search engine rankings.
+As a programmer and computer science student, I want to use this blog to share my experiences and knowledge on various technical topics.

-Thank you for joining me on this journey as I share my thoughts and insights on the world of programming.
-Please stay tuned as the blog officially kicks off!
+Thank you for visiting and joining me on this journey.
+I look forward to sharing my thoughts and insights on the world of programming with you.
+Stay tuned for more updates as the blog officially gets underway!